Sweat and Soap: Manga

-Volume list
+Volumes

 Drama

-In January 2022, it was announced that the series would receive a television drama adaptation, which was broascast on MBS's Drama Tokku programming block from February 4 to April 1 of the same year.
+In January 2022, it was announced that the series would receive a television drama adaptation, which was broadcast on MBS's Drama Tokku programming block from February 4 to April 1 of the same year.

 Reception

-Sweat and Soap placed #2 in the 3rd annual Tsutaya Comic Awards in 2019.
+Sweat and Soap placed second in the third annual Tsutaya Comic Awards in 2019.

-The series also placed 9th in the 5th Next Manga Awards in the digital category.
-Alongside Dr. Stone and Heterogenia Linguistico, the series ranked #17 on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2020 for male readers.
-It ranked #6 on "Nationwide Bookstore Employees' Recommended Comics of 2020" by the Honya Club online bookstore.
+The series also placed ninth in the fifth Next Manga Awards in the digital category.
+Alongside Dr. Stone and Heterogenia Linguistico, the series ranked 17th on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2020 for male readers.
+It ranked sixth on "Nationwide Bookstore Employees' Recommended Comics of 2020" by the Honya Club online bookstore.
 The manga was nominated for the 45th Kodansha Manga Award in the general category in 2021.

-Rebecca Silverman from Anime News Network wrote that while the "sniff-based" romance is a "bit awkward" or "uncomfortable", it is "worth giving this a chance anyway", adding: "it's easy to get behind Asako and Natori and in romance, that's often the most important thing."
-Brittany Vincent from Otaku USA called the main characters' relationship "downright enviable", and wrote that the story is "unique and moves along at a good clip."
-Demelza from Anime UK News wrote that despite a premise "somewhat creepy and off-putting", she "wasn’t expecting such a sweet romance series", calling the "wholesome content of the story" a "compelling and heartwarming read", concluding: "If you’re looking for a sweet love story involving adult characters then certainly give this one a go!."
+Rebecca Silverman of Anime News Network noted that while the central "sniff-based" romance premise was somewhat awkward, the series was ultimately worth reading.
+She found it easy to become invested in the relationship between Asako and Natori, which she considered the most crucial element for a romance narrative.
+Writing for Otaku USA, Brittany Vincent described the protagonists' relationship as enviable and praised the story for its unique premise and well-paced narrative.
+Demelza of Anime UK News acknowledged that the initial premise could be perceived as off-putting but was surprised by the series' wholesome and heartwarming content.
+She concluded that it was a compelling read and recommended it for those seeking a sweet love story featuring adult characters.